-- 1. Hand sanitizer dispensers have been placed at the entrances to the building, outside of each courtroom and outside of bathrooms. - 2.
-Tissues have been placed near the door of the courtroom, at counsel tables, at the witness stand, on the judges' benches, and in the hallways. - 3.
-The Department of State Health Service's "Stop the Spread of Germs Flyer" has been posted in multiple locations on each floor of the court building.
+- 1. Hand sanitizer dispensers have been placed at the entrances to the building, outside of courtroom, and outside of bathrooms. - 2.
+Tissues have been placed near the door of the courtroom, at counsel tables, at the witness stand, and on the judges' benches. - 3.
+The Department of State Health Service's "Stop the Spread of Germs Flyer" has been posted in multiple locations of the courtroom & front of office.